naouuud/programming_with_purpose/README.md

 # programming_with_purpose
-Assignments from Coursera MOOC "Programming with a Purpose" (Princeton)
+ Assignments completed for Princeton MOOC "Programming with a Purpose" on Coursera, plus some extra.